our main topics

 d) by eating Alphabet Soup

 This is easy.
-You have seen the title of this article, and
+You have seen the title of this article, and you choose:

 b) Children learn to read through their ears.